 A desk that sticks too far into the room can affect everything around it.
 It can narrow the walkway, crowd the side of the bed, make an office chair harder to push back and make the whole room feel tighter than it needs to.

-That is why a shallower desk can sometimes be the smarter choice, even if it gives up a bit of surface area.
+That is why a shallower desk can sometimes be the smarter choice, even if it gives up a little surface area.
 If your setup is simple, that trade-off is often worth it.

 There is a big difference between a desk that technically fits and a desk that actually works in the room.